KnarrStudio/ITPS.OMCS.Snippets/README.md

 ```

 ## OTHER COMMANDS
-The `Get-IseSnippet` cmdlet, which gets user-created snippets in the local snippets directory, does
-not get imported snippets.
+The `Get-IseSnippet` cmdlet, returns a list of user-created snippets in the local snippets directory.
+It does not get imported snippets.

 ```powershell
 Get-IseSnippet